 Posted: Wednesday, November 20, 2013

-Advent may be the most easily recognizable season of the year, as we and the world around us prepare for the joy of Christmas with the familiar trappings— strings of lights, trees and greenery, holiday music, delicious food and thoughtful gifts.
+Advent may be the most easily recognizable season of the year, as we and the world around us prepare for the joy of Christmas with all its familiar trappings— strings of lights, trees and greenery, holiday music, delicious food and thoughtful gifts.

-As is our tradition, we held an Advent Procession with Lessons and Carols on the first Sunday of Advent (this year December 1).
-Inspired by English cathedral practices, our Choir of Men and Boys offered both traditional and modern music alongside prophetic Biblical texts as the procession moved through the church, symbolically bringing light and bright hope into the darkness.
+As is our tradition, we hold an Advent Procession with Lessons and Carols on the first Sunday of Advent (this year November 30).
+Inspired by English Cathedral practices, our Choir of Men and Boys offers both traditional and modern music alongside prophetic Biblical texts as the procession moves through the church, symbolically bringing light and bright hope into the darkness.